tonglo31/Summary/Grafana_Started.md

 # Getting started
 last guide is `Grafana_Installation.md`
+The version of those guide and photo is 8.5.4
 ## View the page
 After starting server, the default domain is `localhost` HTTP port is 3000.
 You can go to Grafana page though `http://localhost:3000/`